saymolet/blog-flask/README.md

 ### Kubernetes

 I've written a custom helm chart for this project.
 This chart will deploy Stateful Sets for pgadmin4 and PostgreSQL, Deployment for the application and all the respected Config Maps, Secrets, Services and VolumeClaims.
 This chart was tested locally with the help of the `minikube`, and all worked as expected.

-Also, chart was tested at a managed K8s cluster (LKE), and pgadmin was behaiving weird.
+Also, the chart was tested at a managed K8s cluster (LKE), and pgadmin was behaiving weird.
 It won't log in any users; it's just stuck at the log-in screen.
 I wasn't able to find the solution to this problem, but other than that, the application works fine.

 If pgadmin works fine for you, then you just need to import the server exactly the same as in Docker deployment, just use the `servers-k8s.json` file instead.